godotengine/godot-website/collections/_article/handling-axis-godot.md

 ---
 title: "Introducing the new axis handling system"
-excerpt: "For the past months, popular demand has been growing for a way to propery map controller axes in Godot.
+excerpt: "For the past months, popular demand has been growing for a way to properly map controller axes in Godot.
 For a long time Godot was only able to map a single event to an action, making it impossible to deal with analog strengths.
 Today (after months of discussions), this problem has been solved, and it only took very little amount of changes to the current input mapping system!"
 categories: ["progress-report"]
 author: Gilles Roudiere
 image: /storage/app/uploads/public/5ad/bb4/fc8/5adbb4fc8b26e174840743.png